WendyAnthony/100-days-of-code/Code-Projects-2020.md

   - finally got my personal observations to show in R !!!

 **Thoughts:**
-- tutorial samples work, but not with projects I'm involved with e.g. BCParks
+- tutorial samples work, but not with projects I'm involved with e.g. bc-parks
+  - bc-parks is an umbrella project with other individual BC Parks Projects
+  - rinat gives an error; I've tried a few suggestions (a common error with rinat) but no luck so far

 **Links to code work:**
 - to extract my personal observations